jjsanchezms/CrossTenantChat/README.md

 To make the demo instantly collaborative, every newly created thread includes these participants by email:

+## Cross-Tenant Chat Demo with Azure Communication Services

+This project demonstrates cross-tenant chat using Azure Communication Services (ACS) with Microsoft Entra ID authentication.
+It showcases how a user from one Azure tenant (Fabrikam) can authenticate and access Azure Communication Services resources hosted in another tenant (Contoso).

+## 🚀 Quick Start Options

+### Option 1: Demo Mode (No Azure Setup Required)

+### Option 2: Live Azure Integration

+Deploy with real Azure services for production-ready cross-tenant authentication.

+## 🔧 Technology Stack

+**Frontend**: ASP.NET Core Blazor Server (.NET 9.0)

+## 🎯 Demo Features

+### Authentication Flow Visualization

+## 🧪 Testing Cross-Tenant Scenarios

+### Test Case 1: Fabrikam User Authentication

+## 🛠️ Development Notes

+### Running in Demo Mode

+## 🤝 Contributing

+This is a demonstration project.
+For production use, please implement proper security measures and follow Azure security best practices.

+---

+Note: The app no longer auto-creates a default "General" thread on first login.
+Users must explicitly create a chat thread.

+3. Open the Chat page.
+If you don't have any threads yet, you'll be prompted to create one.
+4. Create a new thread by providing a topic, then start messaging or add participants.

+## Auto-added Participants

+To make the demo instantly collaborative, every newly created thread includes these participants by email:

  - `contoso@juanjosesshotmail.onmicrosoft.com` (Contoso)
  - `fabrikam@juanjosesanchezsanchezoutlo.onmicrosoft.com` (Fabrikam)